Weddings legal Requirements for Marriage in NSW

 * Any documents in a foreign language must be translated into English and a Translation Certificate supplied.

-Both persons intending to marry must be the age of 18.
+Both persons intending to marry must be over the age of 18.

-If one party is between the age of 16 and 18 years old you are required to obtain the following:
+So if one party is between the age of 16 and 18 years old you will need to obtain the following:

 * parents consent on the required form